tkhyn/djangorecipebook/README.rst

 The ``makemigrations`` recipe will generate:

 - Django 1.7+ migrations if you are using Django 1.7+
-- south_ migrations if:
+- and/or south_ migrations if:
    - you are using Django 1.7+ and provide a value for the ``south`` option
    - or you are using Django < 1.7, whatever the value of the ``south`` option

-When using south migrations, the ``--initial`` command line option can be provided when invoking the script. ``--initial`` has no effect whatsoever on Django 1.7+ migrations.
+When generating south migrations, the ``--initial`` flag can be provided when invoking the script from the command line. ``--initial`` has no effect whatsoever on Django 1.7+ migrations.

+Additionally, djangorecipebook will detect the apps where south migrations must be initialised, and automatically add the ``--auto``.
+That means you do not have to worry anymore about providing ``--auto`` or ``--initial`` flags.

+If you are using Django 1.7+ and have south_ migrations in the ``app.migrations`` package, djangorecipebook will automatically rename this existing package to ``app.south_migrations`` and place the Django 1.7+ migrations in ``app.migrations``.
+From south 1.0.0, south migrations placed in the ``south_migrations`` module are detected.

 Migrate options
 ...............

-See `Test options`_.
+Same options as in `Test options`_.
 The only difference is that you cannot use minimal settings (the default is ``'settings'``) nor the ``inst_apps`` option.
-Indeed, migration generally requires a database to be setup.
+Indeed, migrations generally need a database to migrate!

-If you use this recipe with django < 1.7 in your environment / buildout configuration, south_ will be installed.

 Create options